I’ll be honest with you.

 Additionally, Skool does not support the custom domains feature, so all your communities will be hosted under Skool’s subdomain as www.skool.com/[community-name]/.

-Nevertheless, you can’t fully expect landing page building functionalities in Skool, but it will provide enough flexibility to add your own branding and let the “Skool” as a brand do the heavy lifting for you.
+Skool doesn’t offer full landing page functionality.
+But it gives you enough flexibility to add your branding and let “Skool” (as a brand) do the heavy lifting.

-But, fortunately, as of now, according to people’s experiences, the Skool community’s about page converts really well with cold Facebook ads.
+According to user experiences, Skool’s community about page converts surprisingly well with cold Facebook ads.

 Integrations